ninjaaron/replacing-bash-scripting-with-python/README.rst

 system are fair game -- However, in some cases, there will be a 3rd-party Python library that provides a wrapper on the underlying C code.
 The library will, of course, be faster than spawning a new process in most cases.
 Use your best judgement.
+Be extra judicious if you're trying to write re-usable library code.

 There are a number of functions which shall not be named in the os_ module that can be used to spawn processes.
 They have a variety of